Reds Awareness - Department of Design

 Sunn Utøver: Innovative AI-Powered E learning Tool for REDs Prevention and Athlete Health Management

-In the modern sports world, there is a pressing need to educate and prevent health issues like Relative Energy Deficiency in Sport (REDs), which can lead to body dissatisfaction and eating disorders.
+In the modern sports world, there is a pressing need to educate and prevent health issues such as Relative Energy Deficiency in Sport (REDs), which can lead to body dissatisfaction and eating disorders.

-To address this, the "Sunn Utøver" ("The Healthy Athlete") app was developed with insights from sports experts, coaches, and athletes.
-This cutting-edge tool provides educational modules, community support, and tracking features to boost awareness of training, nutrition, and mental health.
+To address this, a web-based digital learning tool, “Sunn Utøver” (“The Healthy Athlete”), was designed and developed with insights from sports experts, coaches, and athletes.
+This digital platform provides educational modules, community support, and tracking features to enhance awareness of training, nutrition, and mental health.

 Project number: 998012234